cars10/packtpub-script/Readme.md

+As of today, `16.
+Dec.
+2016`, it seems that packtpub has removed the free daily ebook.

 # Automatically receive packtpub's free daily book
 This script runs a headless browser, goes to `https://www.packtpub.com/`, logs into your account and "orders" the daily free book.
 After that it will send you an email with the title of the new book.